How to Get Rid of Cockroaches

 4. Liquid Concentrates

 Another product available in stores is a liquid concentrate designed to deter roaches.
 Once diluted, the liquid can be sprayed into cracks and crevices and other areas where roaches like to hide.
 You can also mop the floor and wipe counters with the solution!
+If you're wondering how to get rid of roaches overnight, this will be one of your best bets!

 5. Boric Acid